rm-hull/luma.core/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2019.svg?maxAge=2592000

-**luma.core** is a component library providing a Pillow-compatible drawing canvas, and other functionality to support drawing primitives and text-rendering capabilities for small displays on the Raspberry Pi and other single board computers:
+**luma.core** is a component library providing a `Pillow <https://pillow.readthedocs.io/>`_-compatible drawing canvas, and other functionality to support drawing primitives and text-rendering capabilities for small displays on the Raspberry Pi and other single board computers: